adilanwar2399/ESBMC-ibmc/README.md

-# LLM-Generated Invariants For Bounded Model Checking Without Loop Unrolling
+# ESBMC-ibmc
 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

+This repository contains tools, scripts and benchmarks relating to the tool ESBMC-ibmc - which is an extension of the tool ESBMC (Efficient SMT-Based Context Bounded Model Checker).

-This repository contains tools, scripts and benchmarks relating to the paper titled _LLM-Generated Invariants For Bounded Model Checking Without Loop Unrolling_.
+This tool extension's contents and details are mentioned in the paper titled _LLM-Generated Invariants For Bounded Model Checking Without Loop Unrolling_.

 The folder structure is as follows: